papermerge/documentation/docs/settings/auth.md

 ## AUTH__OIDC_CLIENT_SECRET

-When using oauth2/oidc authentication, this variables is oauth2/oidc client secret.
+When using OAuth 2.0/OIDC authentication, this variables is client secret.

 Example: